Lighthouses of Bermuda

 2.5 s.
 14 m (46 ft) round barbell-shaped red fiberglass tower, raised

 high on a concrete tripod.
-Clifton Vachon has a photo.
+Clifton Vachon has a photo, but the light is not seen in Google's satellite view.
 Located at the extreme northeastern tip of the Bermuda reef

 system, 13 km (8 mi) north northeast of St. David's Light.
 Accessible